SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-BL-Tilt-Portfolio-The-Bayesian-Way.md

 It is not a news BL is a bayesian model.
 State the intuition. for the next expand on the application of asset allocation with OECD in US market.

+set to 0 as portable alpha

 magnitude of tilt

 ![BL](https://raw.githubusercontent.com/SkyBlueRW/SkyBlueRW.github.io/main/_posts/asset/bl.png)

+  ### Reference <a name="ref"></a>
+  - Kolm, Ritter & Simonian (2021): Black-Litterman and Beyond: The Bayesian Paradigm in Investment Management